cwells/doc2/README.rst

 =====
 About
 =====
-doc2.py is a utility for converting XML documents into various text formats (wiki markups, reStructuredText, etc).
+doc2.py is a utility for converting XML documents into various text formats (MediaWiki markup, reStructuredText, etc).
 It was developed for, and tested exclusively against, the Nginx XML documentations sources, so YMMV.
 Patches that provide generalization welcome.

 usage::